PoisotLab/ms_svd_networks/manuscript.md

 arguably be viewed as the proportion of species remaining as a function of time.
-If we implement this thinking then it stands to reason that a flatter curve 'maintains' its species pool for a longer time period and could be seen as more stable than when compared to a curve that has a much steeper decline.
-Arguably we can then relate the stability of an ecological network to the area under its extinction curve, which we can estimate using the trapezoidal rule.
+If we implement this thinking then it stands to reason that a flatter curve 'maintains' its species pool for a longer time period and could be seen as more resilient,  when compared to a curve that has a much steeper decline.
+As per previous studies, we measire the robustness to extinction as the area under the extinction curve (AUC), calculated using the Trapezoidal rule.

-* Make note of Julia packages used?
- + Is there a ~~lazy~~ smart way to do this from the manifest??

-# Results
+# Results and discussion

 ## Network size is not a great measure complexity, and neither is rank